CDP consortium's bid for Atlantia's unit includes 180 mln euro fee - sources

+FinanceCDP consortium's bid for Atlantia's unit includes 180 mln euro fee - sources

-MILAN, April 30 (Reuters) - The revised offer Italian state lender CDP and its partners sent to Atlantia for the acquisition of its motorway unit includes a ticking fee worth around 180 million euros ($217.66 million), two sources with knowledge of the matter said.
+The revised offer Italian state lender CDP and its partners sent to Atlantia (ATL.MI) for the acquisition of its motorway unit includes a ticking fee worth around 180 million euros ($217.66 million), two sources with knowledge of the matter said.

 The proposal still values Autostrade at 9.1 billion euros ($11 billion), two sources had said on Thursday.